Theparia/Multilingual-Idioms-Similes/README.md

-# Comparative Study of Multilingual Idioms and Similes in Large Language Models
+# <p align="center">Comparative Study of Multilingual Idioms and Similes in Large Language Models</p>

 ## Table of Contents
 * [Introduction](#introduction)